-As data privacy has become an important issue for voters across the political spectrum, state legislatures have taken notice and are passing new privacy laws at a quick pace.
-Five new laws will take effect in 2023 alone, and several other states have legislation in the works.
-Others are waiting to see whether Congress will act on its proposed federal privacy law before passing their own bills.
+Data privacy has become an important issue for voters across the political spectrum.
+State legislatures have taken notice and are passing new privacy laws at a quick pace.

 As the patchwork of state privacy legislation grows more complicated, it helps to know when these new laws actually go into effect.
 Here’s a quick rundown by state.